lightbend/config/HOCON.md

 newline).
 This rule is from the JSON spec.
 However, unquoted strings have no restriction on control characters, other than the ones listed as "forbidden characters" above.

+Some of the "forbidden characters" are forbidden because they already have meaning in JSON or HOCON, others are essentially reserved keywords to allow future extensions to this spec.

 ### Value concatenation